 If you think that your dog has heatstroke, don’t give them ice cubes as you need to lower their body temperature gently and slowly.
 Have a look at our blog about heat stroke in dogs for tips on what to do, including moving them into the shade and dousing them with cool water.
 If you have any doubt about your dog’s condition, take them to the vet straight away.

 Cool ideas for hot dogs

 Now that we’ve got the warnings out of the way, here are some ideas for how you can help your dog to stay cool on hot summer days.

-- Put a few ice cubes in your dog’s water bowl.
-The Blue Cross recommends adding some xylitol-free peanut butter, salmon or tuna to your ice cube tray to create tasty, cooling treats.
+- The Blue Cross recommends adding some xylitol-free peanut butter, salmon or tuna to your ice cube tray to create tasty, cooling treats.

 - Try this dog ice lolly recipe from Battersea Dogs and Cats Home.
 It involves blending an apple and a carrot with some water, then freezing the blended ingredients around a stick-shaped edible dog treat.